birg1t/pdsnd_github/README.md

 Python packages that need to be included to run the code are **pandas** and **numpy**

+To make sure the code works correctly,Python 3 should be installed as well as a text editor like Sublime or Visual Studio Code

 ### Credits

 The basic version of this repo was forked from: https://github.com/udacity/pdsnd_github